KnowZero/tinymce4-languagetool/README.md

   lt_lang = Sets the language (Defaults to en-US)

+  lt_mode = Sets the processing mode (Defaults to new_sentece)

+     Available modes:

+	    new_sentece = Processing starts on new line, period, exclamation mark and question mark. new_word = Processing starts same as above plus comma and space. (not suggested on public instance)

   lt_highlight = Object that sets the classes for the highlighting [It is best to edit the CSS instead of touching this]

   lt_monopolize_highlight_contextmenu = When true, this will hide the contextmenu plugin and prevent all furthur events on the 'contextmenu' event when you click on highlighted words/phrases (Defaults to true)